-The faculty members acting as members and Chairman Board of Studies provide a good link with the parent university regarding the operationalisation of the curriculum.
+The faculty members acting as Board of Studies members and Chairman provide a good link with the parent university regarding the operationalisation of the curriculum.
 The policies formulated at the university level regarding oprationalisation of curriculum are thus easily communicated to the staff.
 The faculty members keep in touch with their counterparts at the affiliating university and receive latest information regarding their respective subjects.
-Former principal of the college, Dr. ME Kuriakose, had been in the syndicate of MG University.